Tilek12/42HN-ft_transcendence/README.md

 ## :green_circle: Modules

-To achieve 100% project completion, a minimum of **7 major modules is required**.
+To achieve 100% project completion, a minimum of **14 points in a combination of major and minor modules**.

 :warning: **`1 Major Module = 2 Minor Modules`**